 If you have read this far in this article, you might be thinking: OK, I get the importance of forgiveness.
 I get that everybody has forgiveness work to do, including myself.
 I get that most likely I have not achieved complete true forgiveness toward those who broke my heart.
 I get that I have not forgiven myself for all past mistakes.
 But, how do I learn the art of true forgiveness?

 I learned the art of true forgiveness through Dawn Clark program of Clearing Toxic Emotions (CTE).
 This CTE process consist of 2 stages and each stage consist of 7 steps.
-Clearing Toxic Emotions process comes with personalized frequency codes that help you bridge the different steps of the process.
+Clearing Toxic Emotions process comes with personalized Antidote codes that help you bridge the different steps of the process.

 I have tried many emotional healing modalities and forgiveness techniques before CTE.
 However, I had never felt and seen such an evident difference, as with the CTE process.
 I felt lightness in my body and my face lighted up.
-The release of the negative toxic emotions with Clearing Toxic Emotion process is very palpable.
+The release of the negative toxic emotions with Clearing Toxic Emotion with the Antidote process is very palpable.

 To start learning the art of true forgiveness, read the children story of “The little soul and the Sun”, written by Neale Donald Walsch.
 He is well known for his books of Conversations with God.